Hemasrikar/transformers/README.md

 The features are removed, if their respective column has more than 30% missing data.
 This is processed on train dataset and the kept features are used to filter the data in the validation and test datasets.
 After filtering the features, the train dataset will be processed.

+> [!CAUTION]
-> NOTE: The data_processing notebook is run on a device having 32 GB ram.
+> The data_processing notebook is run on a device having 32 GB ram.
 During the data process, the python has consumed more than ~29 GB data and complete 32 GB ram was utilised with 9 GB swap memory.
 The complete dataset is loaded onto your ram.
 So, with that in mind, caution need be maintained when runnig the notebook on device has less resources.

+> [!NOTE]
+> The `csv_to_parquet` notebook is just to convert the csv files downloaded from the wrds to parquet, since some of the query form does not have parquet file format as an option.
+Parquet format is foavoured becuase it is smaller in size when compared to csv and faster to work with.